TOHAN: A One-step Approach towards Few-shot Hypothesis Adaptation: Target-Oriented Hypothesis Adaptation Network for FHA Problem

 where $M=\max\limits_{x_1,x_2\in\mathcal{X}}\|x_1-x_2\|_1$ ($\mathcal{X}$ is compact and $\|\cdot\|_1$ is continuous) and $G_n(z):=\{x_{m}^{i}\}_{i=1}^{B}$.
 Combining Eq.~\eqref{eq:1} and Eq.~\eqref{eq:2}, we obtain the total loss to train the generator $G_n$:

-where $\lambda$ is a hyper-parameter between two losses to tradeoff the weight of knowledge of source-domain and target-domain.
-To ensure that generated data are high-quality images, we train the generator $G_n$ ($n=1,\dots,N$) for some steps all alone.
-And we claim that optimizing Eq.~\eqref{eq:3} is corresponding to Eq.~\eqref{eq:55}.
-More specifically, Eq~\eqref{eq:1} (resp.
+where $\lambda$ is a hyper-parameter between two losses to tradeoff the weight of knowledge of source and target domains.
+To ensure that the generated data are high-quality images, we train the generator $G_n$ ($n=1,\dots,N$) for some steps all alone.
+Note that, Eq.~\eqref{eq:3} corresponds to Eq.~\eqref{eq:55}, and Eq.~\eqref{eq:1} (resp.
 Eq.~\eqref{eq:2}) is corresponding to $\chi(h_s,P_m)$ (resp. $\chi(h_t,P_m)$).
 Then we conduct intermediate-to-target distributional adaptation (see the next paragraph) and generation simultaneously.

 \paragraph{Intermediate-to-target distributional adaptation.}